At which campus can I study this program?

 Director of Engineering Entrepreneurship

-School of Engineering Design, Technology and Professional Programs
+School of Engineering Design and Innovation

 213 Hammond Building